Big publishers are pushing subscriptions, but at least they're making better clients these days

 EA's Origin client is finally being retired, and will soon be replaced by EA Desktop, an application that's currently in beta.
-I gave it a try today (you can also sign up to try it on EA's site) and it's an obvious improvement over Origin: a simpler and faster way to launch the EA games that aren't in my Steam library, whether I purchased them individually or subscribe to EA Play.
-I don't personally subscribe, but the persistent "Join EA Play" button at the top of the client tells you which option EA wishes I'd pick, as if I don't already have enough subscriptions.
-At least we're getting a nice, lightweight client along with the marketing.
+I gave it a try today (you can also sign up to try it on EA's site) and it's an obvious improvement over Origin: a simpler and faster way to launch the EA games that aren't in my Steam library, whether I own them individually or subscribe to EA Play.
+I don't subscribe, but the persistent "Join EA Play" button at the top of the client tells you how EA wishes I'd acquire its games, as if I don't already have enough subscriptions.
+At least we're getting a nice, lightweight client along with the subscription marketing, though!

+It doesn't seem entirely fair that all EA's client has to do is work, whereas the Epic Store is harangued daily for lacking nearly two decades worth of Steam features, but we've grown used to EA and Ubisoft's little gardens (I was pretty hard on Origin when it launched, and it was pretty bad).

 All I need from EA's client is the ability to download and launch a game quickly, and that's what the EA Desktop beta offers.
 There are just two primary sections to the app: "Browse" and "My Collection."
 From the first, you can look through the games and DLC available to buy or play with an EA Play subscription, and from the other you can download and launch the games you own or have access to.
 There's also a friends list and chat, but that's about it.
 The application runs fast, and all of the screens and prompts are easy to read.